jsgf/rfcs/text/0000-sandbox-environment.md

 These macros are explicit on the command-line, so they're easy to take into account as an input to the compilation process.
 And the tools driving the C compiler don't need any addition way to control the process environment.

+Rust has a couple of mechanisms for compile-time configuration:
+- It has the `--cfg` options which set flags which can be tested with compile-time predicates.
+These are strictly binary choices, which allow for conditional complilation.
+- It has the process environment which can be queried at compile-time with `env!()` which evaluate to an arbitrary compile-time `&'static str` constant, which cannot be directly used for conditional compilation.
+  The environment is not directly set via command-line options, but via another mechanism.

+This mechanism doesn't change the semantics of either mechanism, but it does make the environment a little more like a C preprocessor macro - they can be precisely set on the command line, and if desired, only via the command line.

 In general build systems need to have a precise knowledge of all inputs used to build a particular artifact.
 This is especially important when trying to implement fully reproducable builds, either for auditability reasons